Back to blog

 Use "Travel Time"

-Open your calendar list and uncheck anything you don't use daily.
-You don't need to delete them—just hide them.
-A cleaner view reduces cognitive load.
+If you have a lot of shared calendars, your view can get cluttered.
+Open your calendar list and uncheck any calendars you don't use every day.
+You don't have to delete them—just hide them.

 Conclusion

-Syncing Google Calendar and Apple Calendar is the first step toward regaining control of your time.
+Syncing your Google and Apple calendars is the first step toward getting control of your schedule.

-If you just need to see where you have to be next, the native iPhone settings work great.
-It’s free, built-in, and takes a minute to set up.
+If you just need to see all your appointments in one place, the built-in iPhone settings work great.
+It’s free and only takes a minute to set up.

-But if you are managing a professional schedule and need to protect your time from overzealous colleagues, you need more than just a view.
-You need actual availability protection.
+But if you're a professional who needs to protect your time, you need more than just a combined view.
+You need to protect your availability.

-Caltsu bridges the gap between your personal iPhone life and your professional Google life.
-It runs in the background, keeping your availability updated instantly across both platforms so you never have to apologize for a double-booking again.
+Caltsu bridges the gap between your personal life on your iPhone and your professional life in Google.
+It runs in the background, keeping your availability updated across both platforms so you never have to send an embarrassing "I have to reschedule" email again.